 Here are some fun activities to teach your preschooler:

-- A dance party, yoga, or a backyard obstacle course (gross-motor and physical development)
+- A dance party, yoga, or a backyard obstacle course (gross-motor and physical development),

-- Rhyming, silly songs, or storytime with Reading Blubs (language and social-emotional development)
+- Rhyming, silly songs, or storytime with Reading Blubs (language, social, and emotional development),

-- An arts and crafts activity to help your preschooler recognize and draw/paint colors, shapes, letter, numbers, etc. (literacy, cognitive, fine-motor development)
+- An arts and crafts activity to help your preschooler recognize and draw/paint colors, shapes, letter, numbers, etc. (literacy, cognitive, fine-motor development),

-- A science activity like sensory bins filled with a variety of items like rice, moon sand, alphabet letters, plastic animals, and more (social-emotional, cognitive, fine-motor, and language development)
+- A science activity like sensory bins filled with a variety of items like rice, moon sand, alphabet letters, plastic animals, and more (social-emotional, cognitive, fine-motor, and language development).

-When you plan out your child’s homeschooling schedule make sure to schedule break times or free play, snack and mealtimes, and plenty of outdoor physical activity!
+When you plan out your child’s homeschooling schedule, make sure to schedule break times or free play, snack and mealtimes, and plenty of outdoor physical activity!

 A Day in the Life of a Homeschooling Preschooler

-What Supplies Do I Need For Homeschooling?
+What Supplies Do I Need for Homeschooling?

-Homeschooling success depends on more than just preschool curriculum.
+Homeschooling success depends on more than just the preschool curriculum.
 When setting up your home for homeschooling, go beyond a traditional classroom setting.
-You preschooler needs to explore and learn through everyday play.
+Your preschooler needs to explore and learn through everyday play.
 The best way to do this is to set up supplies for different learning activities in different areas of your home.

 Once you have established a daily routine, creating different spaces for learning activities becomes easier.
-While snack and mealtimes should be designated for the dining room table, it may not be a suitable place for schoolwork.
+While snacks and mealtimes should be designated for the dining room table, it may not be a suitable place for schoolwork.
 Schoolwork can be done on a sofa or a coffee table.